JamesHutchison/megamock/GUIDANCE.md

 Another example where MegaMock can be helpful is when you want to _mostly_ mock out a class.
 This may be a common case in pytest fixtures where the fixture just mocks out the whole class, and then you want to selectively enable logic as needed.
-You may end up with something like this (highly simplified):
+Using the built-in mock library, you may end up with something like this (highly simplified):

 ```python